- What if I go to the emergency room and the doctor assigned to me is not a participating provider?

 - What diabetic suppplies are covered under my plan?

-Q: What if I go to the emergency room and the doctor assigned to me is not a participating provider?
+What if I go to the emergency room and the doctor assigned to me is not a participating provider?

-A: In the case of a legitimate emergency, the claim will be paid as participating to the Table of Allowances.
+Answer: In the case of a legitimate emergency, the claim will be paid as participating to the Table of Allowances.
 If you visited a nonparticipating facility, even in an emergency, you may be responsible for amounts exceeding the Table of Allowance.

-Q: What is the Table of Allowance?
+What is the Table of Allowance?

-A: The Table of Allowances is the schedule for payment of eligible charges.
+Answer: The Table of Allowances is the schedule for payment of eligible charges.

 - All benefits are subject to the Table of Allowances.
 For example, if a provider charges $125 for a procedure for which the Table of Allowances permits a $100 payment, EMI Health will pay the specified percentage of $100, not $125.